nainajohri95/DSA-Problems/README.md

 # DSA-Problems
-Here are some code of my practice of DSA Que on various platforms.
+Here are some code of my practice of DSA Que on various platforms like LeetCode and GFG etc.